ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/tuesday/dbcAmplicons_commands.md

 Transfer the abundances, proportions, tax_info, and biom file to your computer for processing in R. You can view the proportions, abundances, and tax_info files in excel.
 Take a look at the biom file format, is it readable?

-**9\.** Process the remaider of the amplicons.
+**9\.** Process the remainder of the amplicons.
 First perform 'join', check the output and then the remainder of the pipeline on the other amplicons: 16sV3V4, ITS1, ITS2, LSU

 Post joining evaluate the results. --Hint: one of these should be processed differently than the others--